-Understanding Hot Water Plumbing: A 101 Tutorial
+Understanding Hot Water Plumbing: The Complete Beginner's Guide

-Heating Water Basics
+Hot Water Plumbing Basics

 Different types of hot Water Heaters